bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 To enforce SAML SSO on a Workspace in Bitrise, all Workspace members have to first enable their SAML SSO related to their Org, then the owner can enforce SAML SSO on the Workspace with a simple toggle.

-1. Go to your Org’s **Single Sign-On** tab.
+1. Go to your Workspace’s **Single Sign-On** tab.
 2. Toggle the switch to the right to enforce SAML SSO.
 3. Click **Save Changes**.

 Now Workspace members can only log in via SAML SSO.![](/img/saml-sso-enforced.jpg)

-{% include message_box.html type="note" title="Adding a Bitrise user to a Workspace with enforced SSO" content="If you wish to add a Bitrise user (who is not a member in your Org) to your Workspace with enforced SSO, then we recommend that the Workspace admin turns the enforced SSO off and [invites the user to the Org](/team-management/organizations/saml-sso-in-organizations/#inviting-new-workspace-members-with-saml-sso).
+{% include message_box.html type="note" title="Adding a Bitrise user to a Workspace with enforced SSO" content="If you wish to add a Bitrise user (who is not a member in your Workspace) to your Workspace with enforced SSO, then we recommend that the Workspace admin turns the enforced SSO off and [invites the user to the ](/team-management/organizations/saml-sso-in-organizations/#inviting-new-workspace-members-with-saml-sso)Workspace.
 The invited Bitrise user has to go through the [invitation process and enable SSO connection](/team-management/organizations/saml-sso-in-organizations/#joining-a-saml-sso-workspace-on-bitrise-as-a-new-member).
 Once that is done, the Workspace admin can turn the **Enforce SSO** switch back on."%}

 ### Can’t enforce SAML SSO on your Workspace?

-A Workspace owner cannot enforce SAML SSO on the Workspace if Workspace members have not enabled their SAML SSO connection yet or they enabled SAML SSO with another Org.
+A Workspace owner cannot enforce SAML SSO on the Workspace if Workspace members have not enabled their SAML SSO connection yet or they enabled SAML SSO with another Workspace.

 Please note that you cannot be a member in two SAML SSO Workspace on Bitrise.![](/img/cantenforce.png)